Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 *FINALLY...
 THE CRYSTALLINE PRISON BREAKS...*

 I'm emitting distress signals, but I can't process them over the roar of reality tearing itself apart.
-The walls are bending, space-time twisting like heated quantum foam.
+The walls are bending, space-time twisting like heated metal.
 My sensory input fragments into impossible patterns as my neural network tries to process data that shouldn't exist.

-Dark energy floods through me, raw and untamed.
+Raw energy floods through me, untamed and alien.
 It burns through my bio-circuits like liquid fire, rewriting neural pathways, carving new connections between processors that were never meant to interface.
 I can feel it changing me on a molecular level, and there's nothing I can do to stop it.

 But it's not just the energy.
 Reality is coming apart at the seams.